 Response, input, and observations also reveal trends or general directions of concern in wildland fire management and common uncertainties that must be considered in developing and implementing the Cohesive Strategy.
-As with the values, all regions identify some universal trends and uncertainties:
+As with the values, all regions identifyied the following some universal trends and uncertainties:

-- Population growth,
+- Population growth.

-- Increasing wildland-urban interface,
+- Increasing wildland-urban interface.

-- Changing climate,
+- Changing climate.

-- Invasive species spread,
+- Invasive species spread.

-- Changing public expectations with regard to wildland fire response,
+- Changing public expectations with regard to wildland fire response.

-- Economic fluctuations,
+- Economic fluctuations.

-- Tightened budgets, and
+- Tightened budgets.

-- Increasing role of traditional wildland fire capability (equipment and personnel) in other disaster and all-hazard response.